Ice hockey in Canada: History

-The game of ice hockey has its roots in the various stick-and-ball games played over the centuries in the United Kingdom, and North America.
-From prior to the establishment of Canada, Europeans are recorded as having played versions of field hockey and its relatives, while the Mi'kmaq indigenous peoples of the Maritimes also had a ball-and-stick game, and made many hockey sticks used by Europeans in the 1800s.
+The game of ice hockey has its roots in the various stick-and-ball games played over the centuries in the United Kingdom and North America.
+From prior to the establishment of Canada, Europeans are recorded as having played versions of field hockey and its relatives both on grass and on ice, while the Mi'kmaq indigenous peoples of the Maritimes also had a ball-and-stick game, and made many hockey sticks used by Europeans in the 1800s.
 Similarly, ice skating team games which eventually became the organized sport of bandy were also played.
-From these roots, the contemporary sport of ice hockey was developed in Canada, most notably in Montreal, where the first indoor hockey game was played on March 3, 1875, at the Victoria Skating Rink, organized by James Creighton, a McGill University student from Halifax, Nova Scotia.
-Some characteristics of that game, such as the length of the ice rink and the use of a puck, have been retained.
-The International Ice Hockey Federation (IIHF) later adopted the Canadian rules as the official rules of ice hockey.
+From these roots, the contemporary sport of hockey was developed in Canada, most notably in Montreal, Quebec, and Halifax, Nova Scotia.
+Though games of hockey were reported to have been played previously in places like Deline, Northwest Territories, Windsor and Kingston, Ontario, and on Chippewa Creek, in the Niagara region of Ontario, Montreal was the site of the first indoor hockey game recognized by the International Ice Hockey Federation (IIHF).
+The game was played on March 3, 1875, at the Victoria Skating Rink, organized by James Creighton, a McGill University student from Halifax, using rules imported from the Maritimes.
+The first commercially made hockey skates were produced in Halifax and the hockey sticks used in the first recognized hockey game were designed jointly by Haligonians and Mi'kmaq.
+Some characteristics of modern hockey, such as the length of the ice rink and the use of a puck, were developed in that game.
+Additional technical improvements to that first game came from Nova Scotia, such as the addition of fishing nets and sticks to prop them up replacing stones on the ice as the goal and the introduction of goaltender equipment borrowed from the game of cricket.
+The rules developed by the Canadians were later adopted by foreign hockey-playing nations.

 Annual championships began in Montreal in the 1880s, leading to the awarding of the Stanley Cup, considered the oldest trophy in North American sports.
 Lord Stanley of Preston was appointed by Queen Victoria to be the Governor General of Canada on June 11, 1888.
-While governor, ice hockey was still just forming in Canada.
+While governor general, hockey was still just forming in Canada.
 He first got to see the game of hockey played at Montreal's 1889 Winter Carnival.
 During the carnival he watched the Montreal Victorias play the Montreal Hockey Club.
-Afterwards, Stanley and his family became very involved in the game of ice hockey.
-His two sons, Arthur and Algernon, convinced their father to donate a trophy that would be considered to be a visible sign of the ice hockey championship, which was a silver bowl inlaid with gold.
+Afterwards, Stanley and his family became very involved in the game of hockey.
+His two sons, Arthur and Algernon, convinced their father to donate a trophy that would be considered to be a visible sign of the hockey championship, which was a silver bowl inlaid with gold.
 The trophy was first presented in 1893 and was called the Dominion Hockey Challenge Cup.
 The name of the trophy has since been known as the Stanley Cup.
-Several traditions remain from early amateur play, including hand-shakes between opposing teams after a championship match.